alexqfredrickson/notes/aws/aws.md

   * *Unique*, meaning retransmission is limited
   * *Non-homogeneous*, meaning belonging to multiple different kinds of specifications
   * *Imperfect*, meaning data may have gaps or missing elements

+### CloudFront

+AWS CloudFront is a content distribution network that caches static/dynamic site content to serve to users.
+The data centers that cache requests are called "edge locations".

+When a user requests content, CloudFront deliverrs it immediately from the edge location with the lowest latency - or it retrives it from an origin you define (like S3, MediaPackage, or HTTP servers), and then caches it to the edge location.

+It is well-suited for static website content (like images, CSS files, JS files, etc.), or live-streaming video.

+### Billing and Cost Management

+AWS Billing and Cost Management is a suite of features that stes up billing, retrieves/pays invoices, and plans/organizes/analyzes/optimizes costs.

+You get two free budgets per-account.

+AWS Billing and Cost Management allows you to tag resources with key/value pairs to apply cost allocation tags to track costs.
+They can be user-generated, or AWS-generated.
+They take up to 24 hours to appear in the Billing dashboard (post-resource-tagging).
+They are allocated from the Cost Allocation Tags page.

 ## General Concepts